steelbreeze/state.js/README.md

 # Welcome to state.js

-The current stable release is 3.1.10.
+The current stable release is 3.1.11 (the lite version has moved into its own repo).

 If you're using state.js I'd love to hear about it; please e-mail me at mesmo@steelbreeze.net